-When considering its investment policy and objectives, the Council has regard to the DLUHC Guidance on Local Government Investments ("the Guidance"), CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes 2017 ("the CIPFA TM Code"). consideration has also been given to the refreshed Code published in December 2021, full adoption is required by 2023/2024.
+When considering its investment policy and objectives, the Council has regard to the DLUHC Guidance on Local Government Investments ("the Guidance"), CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes 2017 ("the CIPFA TM Code") consideration has also been given to the refreshed Code published in December 2021.

 The DLUHC and CIPFA have extended the meaning of investments to include both financial and non-financial investments.
 This report deals solely with financial investments (as managed by the Council's Treasury Management function).
-Non-financial investments, essentially the purchase of income yielding assets, are covered within the Capital Strategy approved by Council in November 2021.
+Non-financial investments, essentially the purchase of income yielding assets, are covered within the Capital Strategy approved by Council in November 2022.